EducationalTestingService/rsmtool/README.md

 ![rsmtool_pipeline](pipeline.png)

+Specifically, RSMTool takes a feature file with numeric, non-sparse features and a human score as input and lets you try several different regression models to try and predict the human score from the features.
 The primary output of RSMTool is a comprehensive, customizable HTML statistical report that contains multiple analyses required for a comprehensive evaluation of an automated scoring model including feature descriptives, subgroup analyses, model statistics, as well as several different evaluation measures illustrating model efficacy.
 (See doc/rsmtool.pdf for further detail about the evaluations).
 The user can choose to run all the analyses or select a subset applicable to their particular study.
 Since the report is based on IPython notebooks, it can be easily customized.
 In addition, RSMTool explicitly provides support for adding custom notebooks to the report.

 Note that although the analyses included into the tool as well as wording of the report have been customized for automated scoring models, the tool can be used for any application where numeric feature values are mapped onto numeric label.